gdlazcano/datsgabs.github.io/content/blog/what-is-open-graph-protocol-and-how-to-create-twitter-cards.md

 categories: ['web-development']
 ---

 Have you ever seen Twitter links that have a preview to the content?
 Those links are using Open Graph Protocol.
 This is something that I literally found out today, as I was asking a fellow blogger *Flavio Copes*, recommended btw.
-Apparently is a very common practice but it doesn't get used so often by new web developers and can make your content stand out.
+Apparently it is a very common practice but it doesn't get used so often by new web developers and can definitely make your content stand out.

 ## What is Open Graph Protocol?